 Above: In its biggest design change, the X-Pro 3’s main screen is hidden during normal operation and flipped down to view.
 It’ll angle down by 180 degrees, but won’t twist round to face you or angle out to the side, and if you’re mounted on a tripod, you won’t be able to angle down much beyond 90 degrees.
 It’s fine for waist-level shooting in the 90 degree position though – and this is a key advantage it has over the fixed screens of its predecessors, and it’s now touch-sensitive too.
 In terms of navigating the main menus, it’s obviously less convenient to flip the screen open for access, but you can alternatively access them through the viewfinder and once the camera’s set up, how often would you be adjusting them anyway?

 Above: Fujifilm’s reasoning behind the hidden screen was to focus your attention to the viewfinder experience, which after-all is the X-Pro’s unique selling point.
 By hiding the screen, the X-Pro 3 encourages you to shoot at eye-level and minimise the distractions of retreating to play back images after every shot.
 I think it’s an appropriate and even desirable solution for the core X-Pro audience, encouraging you to shoot traditionally at eye-level without the severity of losing the screen altogether as Leica has experimented with, plus you get waist-level shooting with the new screen too.
-Unsurprisingly though it’s the most controversial aspect of the X-Pro 3, so I’d love to hear what you think.
-Remember it’s aimed at a specialist audience and there’s still the XT models for a more conventional experience.

 Above: The primary means of composition remains the viewfinder which inherits Fujifilm’s cunning hybrid capabilities from the X-Pro 2.
 You’re looking at the optical view here, which I actually filmed through the viewfinder to give you an idea of how it looks; it’s now a little larger, less distorted and with a slightly higher eye-point than before, but the main concept remains the same.
 The white frame indicates the area you’ll capture, and like rangefinders allows you to see outside the frame for objects about to enter.
 As an overlay, the frame also adjusts size and position to compensate for parallax with closer subjects, or indeed different lenses, and you can also see the active AF area.
 Pushing the viewfinder lever to the left toggles the hybrid view which overlays a tiny portion of the electronic panel in the lower right corner for focusing assistance and white balance preview – there’s no loss of coverage either as this corner only showed the lens barrel in the fully optical view.

 Above: Pushing the lever control to the right toggles the viewfinder between optical and electronic views and here’s the latter which now employs a higher resolution 3.69 million dot OLED panel that’s more detailed than its predecessor, not to mention brighter with a faster refresh and broader colour space.
 Like other electronic viewfinders, it’ll provide focusing assistance and previews of things like white balance and film simulation, and of course also let you playback images or navigate the menus; indeed the X-Pro 3 will considerately switch to the electronic view when you press the menu button even if you were previously composing in the optical mode.
-So tell me what you think of Fujifilm’s approach to composition with the X-Pro 3 from the hybrid viewfinder to the hidden screen.

 Above: In terms of wired connectivity, there’s just two: USB-C that supports 3.1 Gen 1 speeds and can be used for both charging and power during operation, alongside a 2.5mm jack that’s for a remote cord or an external microphone, although if you have a 3.5mm plug on your mic you’ll need to use an adapter.
 As far as I understand it, the USB C port can support headphones via an adapter like the X-T30.
 There’s no HDMI port, although I’m sure some owners might have wanted to connect it to a display for a slideshow, or is that just me?